ungkuamer/hci-bby/README.md

+## FIX
+- [ ] Progress bar text collapse when to bar to small
+- [ ] Error fetching priority when claiming
+- [ ] Points is not allocated properly to the highest priority

 ## Refactor
 - [ ] Add try/except on all query
 - [ ] Move creds to env file
 - [ ] Enable and add key for RLS
+- [ ] Modify link to add structure

 ## Features
 - [ ] Add claim button to reward